EmmanueleVilla/SimpleServiceLocator/README.md

 # SimpleLocator
-SimpleLocator is a lightweight and fast [Service Locator](https://en.wikipedia.org/wiki/Service_locator_pattern) library for android that took inspiration from [Splat](https://github.com/reactiveui/splat) for Xamarin.
+SimpleLocator is a lightweight and fast [Service Locator](https://en.wikipedia.org/wiki/Service_locator_pattern) library for android that took inspiration from [Splat](https://github.com/reactiveui/splat) for Xamarin.<br>
+- No reflection
+- No generated code
+- No annotation
+- Simple to setup, simple to use: just initialize its rules and you are ready to go!
+- Ability to add, modify and remove rules at runtime
+- No need to add work to have it working in a multiple modules project (see below 'Multi Module Project')
+- Unit test friendly (see below 'Best practices')
+- Basic and singleton registration

 #### Basic usage
 Create the interface